-The facility will be designed to process residual material from the nearby existing Vision Recycling chip and grind facility.
+The facility operational hours are between 6:30 a.m. and 5:00 p.m.
+Monday through Saturday and closed on Sundays.
+The facility will be designed to process green material from the nearby existing Vision Recycling chip and grind facility.
+This green material feedstock consists of wood chips, mulches, soil amendment, and co-generation fuel.
 The development of the proposed compost facility would not result in any additional material processing at the existing chip and grind facility compared to existing conditions.
 Yard waste will be received and processed at the chip and grind facility.
 The processed material would be transported to the proposed compost facility and stored for one to three days in the facility receiving and processing area, which would use a maximum footprint of 100 feet by 20 feet (see Figure 3 Project Area Plan).
 There would be no more than 600 cubic yards of material stored in the receiving and processing area at any particular time.
+The expected tonnage of green material imported to the facility is approximately 6,000 tons/year, with a maximum facility capacity of 12,000 tons.